rage/cyber-security-base-19/data/module-2/part-4/finding.md

 done
 ```

-ImageMagick will complain about malformed images etc (roughly half of the
+ImageMagick will complain about malformed images etc. (roughly half of the
 mutated images were corrupt).
 But how do we know if something went really wrong
 and the program crashed?
 One way is to check what the convert returned using
 $?, which gives the return value of the last command.
 With classic test command